Homemade Simple Syrup

 2. With the lid on tightly, blend well.

-3. Store in a covered jar or dish.
+3. Store in a covered jar or dish in the fridge.

 1. Place water and sugar into a jar.